-- 11.-(1) No person shall use any pesticide in the cultivation of any plant unless - (a) the pesticide is registered with the Director-General; and - (b) he is a certified pesticide operator or the use is supervised by a certified pesticide operator.

-- (2) Any person who uses any pesticide in the cultivation of any plant shall ensure that - (a) the pesticide is properly stored in the prescribed manner; - (b) the pesticide container is disposed of in the prescribed manner; and - (c) the pesticide residue on any plant cultivated does not exceed the prescribed level.
+- 11.-(1) A person must not use any pesticide in the cultivation of any plant unless - (a) the pesticide is registered with the Director-General; and - (b) the person is a certified pesticide operator or the use is supervised by a certified pesticide operator. - (2) Any person who uses any pesticide in the cultivation of any plant must ensure that - (a) the pesticide is properly stored in the prescribed manner; - (b) the pesticide container is disposed of in the prescribed manner; and - (c) the pesticide residue on any plant cultivated does not exceed the prescribed level.